 ‘The nineteenth century wills are often just a case of being able to read bad handwriting, and once you learn the abbreviations the earlier ones can often be easier to read.
 Wills can tell us quite a lot, not just about the testator, but their family and some of the things they owned.
 You may get a glimpse of how they dressed, how they decorated their homes or even what they thought of their family.’

-Wills are a great resource for both family and local history and so initially we will be starting with wills of the people of Lydiard Tregoze which links to our Lydiard Tregoze Grave Survey & Family History Project.
+Wills are a great resource for both family and local history and so the project initially concentrated on wills belonging to the people of Lydiard Tregoze which links to our Lydiard Tregoze Grave Survey & Family History Project.
 In this way we may help bring to life some of the people who lived and worked in and around Lydiard Park.

 If you are interested in joining The 100 Wills Project please contact Lynda via [email protected] Detailed information and an application form can be downloaded here: The 100 Wills Project Application Information.